Learn more...

 Thank you, thank you, thank you!

-19 Responses to “The Department of Labor Tools for America’s Job Seekers Challenge”
+19 thoughts on “The Department of Labor Tools for America’s Job Seekers Challenge”

 Don’t you just LOVE when technology works as expected (i.e., it does NOT work when needed)!
 Now folks will have to remember to go back.
 (Not everyone has a “Read Later” widget.